duolingo/pre-commit-hooks/README.md

 ## Sync AI Rules Hook (`sync-ai-rules`)

-This hook automatically synchronizes Cursor AI rules from `.cursor/rules/*.mdc` files into documentation files.
-It processes rule files with YAML frontmatter and generates standardized documentation.
+This hook synchronizes AI coding rules from .cursor/rules/\*.mdc files to other AI assistant configuration files (CLAUDE.md, AGENTS.md, etc.).
+This ensures all AI coding assistants in your project stay aware of the same rules and conventions, eliminating the need to manually copy rules between different AI config files.

 ## Usage